jagojar/Apim-Samples/README.md

 ### 🧪 Testing & Code Coverage

 Python modules in `shared/python` are covered by comprehensive unit tests located in `tests/python`.
-All tests use [pytest](https://docs.pytest.org/) and leverage modern pytest features, including custom markers for unit and HTTP tests.
+All tests use [pytest][pytest-docs] and leverage modern pytest features, including custom markers for unit and HTTP tests.

 #### 🚀 Running Tests Locally